BBrogan1/student-manager-app-lab-current/README.md

 # StudentManagerApp
-This is an basic framework template for a Student manager app
+This is an basic framework template for a Boxer manager app

-My Name is Daniel
+My Name is Ben

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/danielcregg/student-manager-app-lab-current)